Engee documentation

 Out[0]:

-To compare the performance of different systems, you can display them on a single graph.
-Assign each system a specific colour, marker or line style for easy comparison.
-Using the feedback example above, plot the step response of a closed loop for three values of loop gain k in three different colours:
+To compare the characteristics of different systems, you can display them on a single graph.
+Assign each system a specific color, marker, or line style for easy comparison.
+Using the feedback example above, we will construct a step-by-step closed-loop response for three values of the contour gain k in three different colors.:

 In [ ]: